The Headline Number: A 10%–15% Service Fee

 | Gross sales | $60 |

-On paper you're "keeping 80%", but after your subscription, you're really keeping about 63% of what buyers paid.
+On paper you're keeping 85% on Basic, but after the fixed seller platform fee, you're really keeping about 77% of what buyers paid in this low-volume month.

 Scenario 2: $200 in Sales in a Month